eracom/apprendre-sketch/faq-en.md

 ## Duration

-The duration of the full curriculuem is 4 years (including a 6-month internship).
+The duration of the full curriculum is 4 years (including a 6-month internship).

 ## Tuition frees